fyrkov/refcards/java-refcards/JPA.md

 - `@EnableTransactionManagement` enables processing of `@Transactional` annotation
 - :exclamation: By default processing is done with "Spring AOP Proxies", i.e. `@Transactional` will work only if a method called as method of some `@Component`, and will not work if is called internally, i.e. from this class where he is defined.
 - :exclamation: Another limitation that comes form the previous one - `@Transactional` method can not be private
 - It is possible to switch the processing of the `@Transactional` annotaions to "AspectJ" mode.
-This will enable "Byte code weaving" instead of "Spring AOP Proxies" and overvome the limitations 2) and 3)
+This will enable "Byte code weaving" instead of "Spring AOP Proxies" and overcome the limitations 2) and 3)

 By default, CRUD methods on repositories derived from `SimpleJpaRepository` are `@Transactional`.\